 I’m ready for the decor.
 I’m ready for the music.
 I’m ready for the movies.
 To me, the holiday season just isn’t long enough if I wait until after Thanksgiving to start decking my halls and blasting Christmas music.

-I Can’t Get Enough of It
+I Can’t Get Enough of Them

 While some people may think I overdose on Christmas, I can’t get enough of it.
 I want that kind of happy, positive energy in my life for as long as possible.
 Which is why I’m all in as soon as the Hallmark Channel starts playing Christmas movies in late October.
 Oh, and PSA: This year there are 22 new movies!